TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.vmwaresolutionsbycloudsimple/vm-public-ip-connectivity.md

 ## **Recommended Steps**

-* Check if the virtual machine hosting the application is running. <br>
+* Check if the virtual machine hosting the application is running
-* Check if the virtual machine's IP address, subnet mask or gateway configured correctly. <br>
+* Check if the virtual machine's IP address, subnet mask or gateway configured correctly
-* If you are using NSX Distributed Firewall in your Private Clouds, check if it blocks access to that virtual machine. <br>
+* If you are using NSX Distributed Firewall in your Private Clouds, check if it blocks access to that virtual machine
-* Check if the virtual machine's operating system firewall rules block the application's required ports. <br>
+* Check if the virtual machine's operating system firewall rules block the application's required ports
-* Check if there are firewall rules blocking any inbound or outbound traffic. <br>
+* Check if there are firewall rules blocking any inbound or outbound traffic
-* Check if the public IP address is mapped to the correct virtual machine. <br>
+* Check if the public IP address is mapped to the correct virtual machine

 ## **Recommended Documents**